khitczenko/canprop-by-age_icphs2023/README.md

 To run the analyses from our ICPhS 2023 submission, run scripts/analysis.R.
 This reads in data/combined-data-for-analysis.csv and makes the plots and runs the statistical analyses included in the paper.

-If you want to reproduce the full pipeline, please get in touch with Kasia Hitczenko to request access to the following OSF directory (https://osf.io/tegsx/) and relevant gin datasets (phonSES, png2019, solomon, tsimane2017).
+If you want to reproduce the full pipeline, you'll need access to the following OSF directory (https://osf.io/tegsx/) and relevant gin datasets (phonSES, png2019, solomon, tsimane2017).